michaelshxw/The-Real-Meal-v2/README.md

 ## Installation

 To use this application locally, ensure that you have NODE.js and MySQL installed on your machine.
 Clone the files from GitHub.
-Once this has finished, open the directory and run ```npm install``` to ainsall all dependencies.
-Your will require an API key for Spoonacular, you can get one here free of charge: here.
-Store this API key in a .env file in the main directory, along with your MySQL username, database name, and password (environment variables are pre-labelled in a .env.SAMPLE file in the main directory).
+Once this has finished, open the directory and run ```npm install``` to install all dependencies.
+You will require an API key for Spoonacular, you can get one here free of charge: [here](#https://spoonacular.com/).
+Store this API key in a ```.env``` file in the main directory, along with your MySQL username, database name, and password (environment variables are pre-labelled in a .env.SAMPLE file in the main directory).

-Alternatively, you can use this application through Heroku.
+Alternatively, you can use this application through [Heroku](#https://realmealplanning.herokuapp.com/).

 ## Usage

-Once you've created an account, accessing The Real Meal is a breeze. you can:
+Once you've created an account, using The Real Meal is a breeze. you can:

 * Create a profile and save your information.
 * Create meal plans by day or week.